lovettbarron/Tributary/readme.md

 How to install me
 -----------------
-Install nodeJS on your system.
+Install nodeJS on a server or computer that needs to host the project.
 It will come with NPM. https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

 Checkout this project from github with